jotaprojects/product-preview-card-component/README.md

 - Continue investigating both Vite and Tailwind for future projects.
 - Continue to try out grid instead of flex next time.
 - Read up on github pages.
 How to set up a different branch to get a live version of the code.
-(This I found on information about on [Vite](https://vitejs.dev/guide/static-deploy))
+(This I found on information about on [Vite](https://vitejs.dev/guide/static-deploy).
+One thing I hade to change was the `base` config to not be the repo name but instead be `./`)

 ## Author